 For Kids and Adults

-I was surprised and thrilled when I found out that Sharon M. Draper was writing a sequel to ‘Out of My Mind’, the first book I ever reviewed.
-After an 11 year gap between books, MELODY IS BACK!
+I was surprised and thrilled when I found out that Sharon M. Draper was writing a sequel to ‘Out of My Mind,’ the first book I ever reviewed.
+After an eleven-year gap between books, MELODY IS BACK!

-I don’t read many camp-based stories because most of them have the same story line.
+I don’t read many camp-based stories because most of them have the same storyline.
 The main character goes to camp, makes friends, goes swimming, goes hiking, has a little camp romance, you get the idea.
-What makes this story stand out is that it’s told from the perspective of a differently-abled kid,someone who wouldn’t be able to go at a typical summer camp.
+This story stands out because it’s told from the perspective of a differently-abled kid, someone who wouldn’t be able to go to a typical summer camp.

-The camp Melody finds, Camp Green Glades, sounds amazing.
+The camp Melody finds, Camp Green Glades, sounds terrific.
 I loved learning about how a camp designed specifically for differently-abled people is organized.
 Each camper gets a counselor, properly trained to work with differently-abled kids.
 The latrines have huge stalls with super-supportive toilet seats.
 They even had a playground with a wheelchair swing.
-I had a hard time picturing what that would look like so I searched on YouTube and I found a few good videos:
+I had a hard time picturing what that would look like, so I searched on YouTube, and I found a few good videos: